The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/black-mage-single-target-rotation.png "Single Target Rotation")

-<br />The standard format for the single target rotation loop is as above, following directly after the second **Despair** in the opener.
+<br>The standard format for the single target rotation loop is as above, following directly after the second **Despair** in the opener.
 Both **Xenoglossy** and **High Thunder** have no set place in the rotation, and instead are used as needed.
 The guaranteed Firestarter proc from **Paradox** has some flexibility in use as well.
 All of these will be further explained in later sections.

 With **Paradox** now being instant-cast in Dawntrail, it is recommended to default to having four **Fire IV** casts before **Paradox**.
 This provides similar leeway to Endwalker, allowing one extra cast on either half of the Astral Fire cycle.
 This can be used to shift **Fire IV** casts around and/or use **Xenoglossy**/**High Thunder** as needed anywhere in the cycle.